 Peel LTC is committed to advancing health equity by integrating inclusive person-centered care into all aspects of service delivery.
 Through the implementation of the Registered Nurses' Association of Ontario's Best Practice Guideline, Promoting 2SLGBTQI+ Health Equity, we are supporting safe, welcoming environments for 2SLGBTQI+ individuals across our Homes.
-Policies, procedures, assessments, and tools have been updated to support inclusive language and preferences, ensuring equitable care practices and service delivery that honours the individual needs and preferences of those we serve.
+Policies, procedures, assessments, and tools have been updated to support inclusive language and preferences, ensuring equitable care practices and service delivery that honours the individual needs and preferences of those we serve in alignment with our strategic goals.

 In parallel, Peel Region is committed to advancing truth and reconciliation with Indigenous peoples.
 Staff underwent mandatory Indigenous Cultural Awareness training, achieving 100% completion.
-New employees must complete relevant training modules within their first month of recruitment.
+New employees must complete relevant training modules within their first month of onboarding.
 Ongoing promotion of Indigenous cultural awareness is facilitated through the Employee Ambassador program, encouraging participation in Truth and Reconciliation Events and raising awareness about available Indigenous resources.
 Land acknowledgments are continuously being improved to meaningfully integrate into meetings and training sessions, and inclusive leadership training has become a core competency for People Leaders.

-Patient/Client/Resident Experience
+4.1.4 Patient/Client/Resident Experience